Home Programming Apache Airflow for Data Pipeline Orchestration: A Practical Guide

 Airflow Architecture at a Glance

-Before we write code, it helps to see how Airflow’s moving parts fit together.
-The scheduler parses your DAG files, decides what should run, and queues work.
-The executor picks up queued tasks and sends them to workers.
+Before writing code, it is helpful to consider how Airflow’s components interact.
+The scheduler parses the DAG files, determines what should run, and queues work.
+The executor picks up queued tasks and dispatches them to workers.
 The metadata database is the single source of truth for state.
-The web server renders the UI and API on top of the metadata DB.
+The web server renders the UI and API on top of the metadata database.

-Notice how the metadata database sits at the center.
-Every component reads from and writes to it.
-That is why choosing a production-grade database (Postgres is the usual answer) and backing it up is not optional.
-If the metadata DB goes down, Airflow goes down.
+The metadata database sits at the centre of the architecture.
+Every component both reads from and writes to it.
+Selecting a production-grade database (Postgres is the standard choice) and maintaining backups is therefore not optional.
+If the metadata database becomes unavailable, Airflow becomes unavailable.

-Let’s write a real DAG using the modern TaskFlow API, which was introduced in Airflow 2.0 and dramatically reduces boilerplate.
-The old PythonOperator-heavy style still works, but TaskFlow lets you treat tasks as decorated Python functions and it passes XCom values automatically.
+The following example uses the modern TaskFlow API, which was introduced in Airflow 2.0 and substantially reduces boilerplate.
+The earlier PythonOperator-heavy style still works, but TaskFlow allows tasks to be treated as decorated Python functions and passes XCom values automatically.

 from __future__ import annotations